 Step 1: Council works out how much income is needed from rates in order to run the city.

-Step 2: Some rates are for specific things such as water supply.
+Step 2: Some rates are for specific things such as rubbish and recycling collection.
 These are called targeted rates and are not calculated using the capital value method.

 Step 3: The general rate is collected to fund things that benefit everyone, like roads and parks maintenance.
 This is where capital value comes in – the total general rate amount is spread across the city according to capital value.